 Yes, my name is after a SciFi character from Frank Herbert's Dune Chronicles.
 Having an uncommon name like that, come from a story that truly spoke to my dad, is a base that makes absolute sense for my life.
+Correcting people on how to pronounce my name, and even changing the pronunciation myself, throughout my whole life was my initial intro and practice to teaching people my preferred pronouns as an adult. (the irony!)

 I was born in Manhattan (1992) and raised in Pennsylvania.
 I Graduated Wallenpaupack High School, then got my BFA in Filmmaking from the New York Film Academy (1 year in NYC and 2 years in LA) and then I completed my MA in Visual Development at the Academy of Art University in San Francisco in 2017.
-I've lived in California for about 8 years until the recent events of 2020, where I had to go back to PA for a year's hiatus from my usual life.
-During this year, I hope to focus a lot more on my career in illustration rather than my nine-to-five life sucking day job.
+I've lived in California for about 9 years until the recent events of 2020, where I had to go back to PA for a year's hiatus from my usual life.
+During this transition, I hope to focus a lot more on my career in illustration rather than my nine-to-five life sucking day job.
 Sometimes we have to take hard risks right?

 It's always been hard to try and nail down what I've wanted to do for my career, because I was constantly interested in learning how to do everything.
 People, culture, nature, technology and music have always fascinated and inspired me.
 I've always loved to write, but it never quite felt like it quite hit the mark.
 When I was a kid, my biggest inspiration for art was my family and their rich culture and artistic history.
 My grandfather from my dad's side was an incredible artist, though I never could meet him, his work always resonated with me and I felt like I knew him all my life.
 My grandfather from my mum's side, for the 5 years I could be with him taught me just to color inside of the lines.
 He would play folk music and draw simple but imaginative sketches telling classic Czech stories.